What Is a Merit Increase and Why Does It Matter?

 Performance

 And of course, a merit increase is tied to performance.
 Performance review software can make this easier.
-It helps employees track their performance to see if they're in the running for a merit increase, and it can help them determine what to do if they're not.
+It helps employees track their performance ratings to see if they're in the running for a merit increase, and it can help them determine what to do if they're not.

 It is also helpful for human resources.
 With HR analytics software, you can track the numbers and make sure everyone who deserves a raise according to your criteria gets one.